tail-call/kbb/README.md

  - [x] Build with B
  - [x] Press LMB to show tile info
  - [x] WASD and HJKL movement
+ - [x] Use neighbor-count based fov shading
+ - [ ] Zoom in on a highlighted tile
  - [ ] Unit and terrain are stacked like cards
  - [ ] Cards have actions
  - [ ] Minimap